 Chair and deputy chair of directors

-The members may elect one of the directors who is a full voting member to the office of President for a period of up to three years, albeit that member may be reappointed for not more than one additional term as President at the end of their initial term, and the President shall act as chair of directors.
+The directors may elect one of the directors to the office of chair of directors and may determine the period for which that director is to be chair of directors.
+The chair can also use the title of 'President' at their discretion during their term.

-The directors may not elect one of the directors (or anyone else) to the office of deputy chair of directors.
+The directors may elect one of the directors to the office of deputy chair of directors and may determine the period for which that director is to be deputy chair of directors.

-The office of chair of directors may be treated as an extra service or special exertion performed by the director holding that office for the purposes of rule 11.4(d) if:
+The office of chair of directors and deputy chair of directors may be treated as an extra service or special exertion performed by a director holding such office for the purposes of rule 11.4(d) if:

 the directors resolve to do so; and